JupiterOne-Archives/docs-old/docs/questions/catalog.md

 - What is the configuration and compliance status of my endpoint devices?
 - Is there malware protection for all endpoints?
 - Is there protection for all user endpoints/devices?
-- Is operating system patching and auto-update enabled on endpoint hosts?
 - Is application patching and auto-update enabled on endpoint hosts?
-- Are my servers and systems protected by hosted-based firewall?
+- Are end-user systems configured with hosted-based firewall?
 - Are user devices configured with screen lock protection?
 - Are there security agents monitoring and protecting my endpoint hosts/devices?
+- Is operating system patching and auto-update enabled on endpoint hosts?
+- Are my servers and systems protected by hosted-based firewall?
 - What are the approved server/system images?
 - Are all system images updated in the past six months?
 - Which hosts are (or are not) using approved standard images?